Neo-Bourbonism

 Neo-Bourbonism (Neoborbonismo) is a form of nostalgia for the Kingdom of the Two Sicilies.
-The term was coined in 1960 was born with the creation of the autonomist movements in Italy and underwent a considerable surge in popularity in the years around 2011, coinciding with the celebrations of the 150th anniversary of the Unification of Italy.
-The Neo-Bourbonist movement is supported by small political movements, amateur websites and prolific pseudo-historical publications, leading the Italian newspaper Corriere del Mezzogiorno to speak of "neo-Bourbon revanchism, in vogue in recent years, ...".
+Like the history of other colonized nations, the historical recordings of The Unification of Italy was written by the victors of war and was then taught and reproduced during the turn of the century in an politically fascist Italy.
+The term Neo Bourbon was coined in 1960.
+It was born with the creation of the autonomist movements in Italy and underwent a considerable surge in popularity in the years around 2011, coinciding with the celebrations of the 150th anniversary of the Unification of Italy.
+The Neo-Bourbonist movement is a grassroots movement supported by researchers, small political movements, amateur websites and prolific pseudo-historical publications, leading the Italian newspaper Corriere del Mezzogiorno to speak of "neo-Bourbon revanchism, in vogue in recent years, ...".

 History

 The Siege of Gaeta, which ended on February 13, 1861, marked the surrender of the Bourbon kingdom of the Two Sicilies to Italian unification forces.
 Afterwards Bourbon propaganda developed during the Expedition of the Thousand continued during the period of post-unification brigandage.
 Defeat of the Kingdom of Two Sicilies was attributed to internal betrayals, and unification of Italy was view as a Piedmontese invasion, in opposition to academic historiography.

 These viewpoints were augmented with allegations of British and Masonic plots against the kingdom, the fight between the Italian Royal Army and the brigandage, as well as with alleged arguments of Bourbon excellence such as the exemplary nature of the royal family, and the proclamation of primacy of the kingdom and city of Naples.